Nuwa-genomics/Nuwa/docs/tutorials/clustering/Preprocess.md

 <img style='border-radius:10px; box-shadow: 5px 5px 10px rgb(0 0 0 / 0.5);' alt='page screenshot' src='https://raw.githubusercontent.com/nuwa-genomics/Nuwa/main/docs/assets/images/screenshots/clustering_tutorial/scrublet_stats.png'>

 We can look at a UMAP plot with the doublet scores as embeddings.
 You will usually see cells with high scores around the edges or between clusters.
-This is the issue discussed before where we can mistake the doublets for distinct cell populations of not careful.
+This is the issue discussed before where we can mistake the doublets for distinct cell populations if not careful.

 <img style='border-radius:10px; box-shadow: 5px 5px 10px rgb(0 0 0 / 0.5);' alt='page screenshot' src='https://raw.githubusercontent.com/nuwa-genomics/Nuwa/main/docs/assets/images/screenshots/clustering_tutorial/scrublet_umap.png'>